Health Coverage for You and Your Family

 $1,000

-*Those on Basic Health Employee + Child/Children, Employee + Legal Spouse, and Family coverage have the family deductible only.
+*Those on Basic Health Employee + Child/Children, Employee + Spouse, and Family coverage have the family deductible only.

 • Out-of-Network Deductibles